gokulEIN/webpage-to-svg-extension/README.md

 ## 🧑‍💻 Author

-Built by [Your Name] – feel free to fork and customize.
+Built by Gokul – feel free to fork and customize.

 ---